cine, Lessons Learned

 One Little Trick

 Because digging myself into a hole when grading is the rule, not the exception for me – I always manage to dig myself down way too deep.
-Deep down to that special place where sunken cost fallacy and tunnel vision meet up to form a personal echo chamber of mediocracy.
+Deep down to that special place where sunken cost fallacy and tunnel vision meet up to move goal posts and host your personal echo chamber of mediocracy.

 Maybe you too know that special place where the mind starts to go “Wow – this is my best work yet – I’ll just keep adding even more shit and it’ll be perfect!” – and then you take your eyes off the grade for a couple of seconds to watch something else – then returning to the exact same “perfect” look, recoiling with a viceral “yikes – wtf is this crap?!”.